JCook22/camberley-book-buddies/README.md

 ##### Edit Icon

 The pen to square icon from fontawesome was selected for all edit buttons because it is a well known symbol used to convey the purpose of the button.
-It looks clean and professional where used.
+It should immediately be clear to the user what they can expect from the link.

+##### Reviews Icon

+The users icon from fontawesome was selected for the reviews link in each books card.
+It does well to symbolize the community aspect of the reviews feature.
+The icon and text are displayed in the opposite order to the edit link as it looks better, especially on certain screen widths.

 ##### Contact Icon